CanyonCasa/HomebrewLite/HomebrewLite_Manual.md

 #### Server Version

-An optional 'VERSION' key may be defined.
+An optional '$VERSION' key may be defined.
 It defaults to the _HomebrewLite_ file (_hbLite.js_) timestamp.
 It is used only in transcripting at startup and the default _x-powered-by_ header.

 ### Site Configuration